SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions-exam-problems.md

 |11<br>30<br>10<br>55|Early<br>35 minutes before the start|
 |11<br>30<br>12<br>29|Late<br>59 minutes after the start|

-### Hints and Guidelines
+### Hints and guidelines

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
-    <td>It is recommended <b>to read a few more times the task</b> of a given problem by taking notes and sketching examples as you think about them before you start writing code.</td></tr></table>
+    <tdIt is recommended <b>that you read the condition of a task several times</b> taking notes and sketching examples while thinking about them, before you start writing code.</td></tr></table>

-#### Processing the Input Data
+#### Input data processing

 According to the assignment, we expect **four** lines in a row with different **integers**.
 Looking at the provided parameters, we can use the type **`int`**, as it is suitable for the expected values.
 We simultaneously **read** an input and **parse** the string value to the selected data type for **integer**.

 ![](assets/chapter-4-2-images/01.On-time-for-the-exam-01.png)

-Looking at the expected output, we can create variables that contain the different output data types, in order to avoid using the so called **"magic strings"** in the code.
+Looking at the expected output, we can create variables that contain the different output data types to avoid using the so-called **"magic strings"** in the code.

 ![](assets/chapter-4-2-images/01.On-time-for-the-exam-02.png)